Patman1O1/c-cpp-project-template/README.md

 ## Overview
 A template repository for C/C++ projects with CMake and Conan.
 A GitHub Action workflow is provided with the on `workflow_dispatch` event.
-This event has three input parameters which are `project_lang`, `project_type`, and `project_namespace`.
-`project_lang` is the language the project will be generated in.
+This event has three input parameters which are `language`, `type`, and `namespace`. `language` is the language the project will be generated in.
 As the name of this template repo might suggest, the only available options are C and C++.
-For `project_type`, one can choose from Executable, Static Library, Shared Library, or Interface Library.
-The last  parameter, `project_namespace`, is optional and defaults to the name of the GitHub repository name.
+For `type`, one can choose from Executable, Static Library, Shared Library, or Interface Library.
+The last  parameter, `namespace`, is optional and defaults to the name of the GitHub repository name.

-## Template Parameters: `project_lang`
+## Template Parameters: `language`
-`project_lang` is the language the template will be generated in.
+`language` is the language the template will be generated in.
 As the name of this template repository might suggest, the only available options are C and C++

-## Template Parameters: `project_type`
+## Template Parameters: `type`
-`project_type` determines how the project will be generated.
+`type` determines how the project will be generated.
 The supported types are Executable, Static Library, Shared Library, and Interface Library.

 ### Project Types: Executable